IBM/vscode-ibmi-projectexplorer/docs/pages/developing/getting_started.md

 - `types` contains the type definitions for the exported API
 - `docs`: contains the documentation

-To learn more about VS Code's extension anatomy, check out their [documentation](https://code.visualstudio.com/api/get-started/extension-anatomy).
+To learn more about the general structure of a VS Code extension, check out the documentation on [extension anatomy](https://code.visualstudio.com/api/get-started/extension-anatomy).

+---

 ## Developing and Debugging